-(WEST CHESTER, PA – December 10, 2019) – The Chester County Community Foundation was proud to host the 21st Annual Gettysburg Address Contest this past weekend before the big QVC Christmas Parade.
-Seven “Little Lincolns” recited the Gettysburg Address atop the Lincoln Biography Building’s balcony as a crowd of family members, friends and parade-goers cheered the middle schoolers on.
+(WEST CHESTER, PA – December 7, 2021): The Chester County Community Foundation was proud to host the 22nd Annual Gettysburg Address Contest on December 4.
+Seven “Little Lincolns” dressed up as President Abraham Lincoln and recited the Gettysburg Address from the steps of the Historic Chester County Courthouse as a crowd of family members, friends, teachers, and community members cheered the middle schoolers on.

-This year’s Little Lincoln Contest was organized by Joe Martino on behalf of HARB (The Borough of West Chester Historical & Architectural Review Board).
-He and event founder, Bob Gross, comment on the success of the event and applaud the participants for their hard work, “each student did a great job delivering their speeches”.
+The event was organized by Joe Martino on behalf of the West Chester Historical & Architectural Review Board (HARB).
+He and event founder, Bob Gross, applaud the participants for their hard work, “each student did a great job delivering their speeches”.

 For further information, contact: